Colorful Flowers at Sentosa

 Beach

 Some of the interesting sightings along the beach – wild boar hooves prints, old tyre, fallen trees, stone seats.
 Where the seats came from, I have no idea.
-There are also lots of rubbish along the shore.
-There is no rubbish bin here.
+(Update : don’t try to find the seats yeah, it’s no longer at the beach.
+There is a similar looking stone seats near the “Coney Island” signboard somewhere near the middle of the island, close to the shoreline.)
+There used to be lots of rubbish along the shore when there was no rubbish bins then.
+(Update : The beach has been cleaned and there are rubbish bins now on the island.)
 So please be mindful of the environment.
 Bring along a bag and remove all your rubbish once you leave the island.
 Do your part.
 A little effort goes a long way.

 hermit crabs